 The Coyote’s Den does not offer shipping.

-*UPDATE* PERSONAL COMPUTING DEVICES
+PERSONAL COMPUTING DEVICES

 Make sure your son has the right technology to set him up for success.

 Students in Grades 7 to 12 are required to bring their own computing devices to class.
-Students may use the device of their choice—Mac, PC, netbook, tablet—for taking notes, working on projects with classmates, completing assignments, and doing homework.
+Students may use the device of their choice—Mac, PC, netbook, tablet—for taking notes, working on projects with classmates, completing assignments and doing homework.
 Any device with wireless capacity will work on Crescent’s system.
 We do recommend a minimum of 8 GB of RAM and at least a 256 GB hard drive.

 Students must bring their devices to school every day throughout the school year.